HEAL/study-materials-template/README.md

 1. Adding and updating files

-2. Adding folders and reorganizing your repository
+2. Reorganizing your project (e.g., moving or renaming files, placing files in folders)

 3. Editing files in text format (e.g., Markdown files, code files, CSV files, etc.)

-4. Browsing your repository history, including the revision history of specific files, and examining changes made to files in text format
+4. Browsing your project history, including the revision history of specific files, and examining changes made to files in text format